matthieukomorowski/AI_Clinician/README.md

 The unique identifiers for these patients in both datasets are provided, along with a detailed desciption of the datasets.

 This repository contains Matlab code to:
-1.	build 500 different discrete state and action MDP models from the MIMIC-III training dataset
+1.	build 500 different discrete state and action MDP models from the MIMIC-III training dataset;
-2.	select the best policy from off-policy evaluation
+2.	select the best policy from off-policy evaluation on the MIMIC-III validation set;
-3.	test this optimal policy on the eICU-RI dataset
+3.	test this optimal policy on the eICU-RI dataset;
-4.	compute the main results and key figures
+4.	compute the main results and key figures.

 External files and toolboxes used: